 FINAL THOUGHTS

 Share your stories and thoughts about Mers-les-Bains!
-Have you explored this adorable town?
+Have you explored this coastal town?
 If you've already visited, we'd love to hear your comments in the section below.